Welcome to Thrombo.Info

 - Fast flowing blood through muscular tubes (arteries) generates electrical waves

-- Atrial contractions generate blood flow that create P waves of the EKG
+- Atrial contractions generate blood flow P waves

-- Ventricular contractions generate blood flow that create QRS waves
+- Ventricular contractions generate blood flow QRS waves

-- Aortic and Pulmonary artery contractions create T waves
+- Aortic and Pulmonary artery contractions generate peristaltic blood flow T waves

 - Blood clots cause thrombocardia at the tricuspid and pulmonary valves